 Risotto dell’Orto—Garden Vegetable Risotto

-Try this traditional autumn comfort food recipe from Chef Dania.
+Try this traditional autumn comfort food recipe.
 This delicious side dish can be paired with any meat or poultry dish or served alone.

 1 medium onion, finely chopped